oemunoz/Wikka-md-handler/Readme.md

 ## What is this?

-Yes, this is a markdown parser for [WikkaWiki](http://wikkawiki.org/HomePage) for Markdown, the magic is from the [Cebe Markdown parser](http://markdown.cebe.cc/).
+Yes, this is a markdown parser for [WikkaWiki](http://wikkawiki.org/HomePage), the magic is from the [Cebe Markdown parser](http://markdown.cebe.cc/).

 ![Parse Markdown](https://github.com/oemunoz/Wikka-md-handler/raw/master/images/mmymdoc_parse.png)